SimonJang/validate-insz/readme.md

 Type: `string`

 INSZ number to be validated.
+This can be formatted or just the sequence of numbers.

 ## License